tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@karthikraji2020/index.md

 description: " Javascript | Angular 7 | Typescript "
 ---

 Hi!
-I am Karthik, I have got 1.5 years of professional work exprerience mostly worked on javascript and Angular.living in chennai,TamilNadu.
+I am Karthik ,currently working in DXC Technology, I have got 1.6 years(1 year startUP+ 0.6 year in MNC) of professional work exprerience mostly worked on javascript and Angular.living in chennai,TamilNadu.
 Now lets see if I can impress you with my profile

 ### introduction